 6) Blue-winged Warbler

-Young successional habitat is the consistent search zone: shrubby fields, wetlands with alder and willow, and forest edges where dense low cover meets open ground.
-Males sing from low perches midmorning to late afternoon and probe foliage for caterpillars and gnats.
-Slow walks and brief, soft playback locate singing males faster than active searching.
+The consistent search zone for young successional habitat is shrubby fields, wetlands dominated by alders and willows, and forest edges where dense low cover meets open ground.
+Males sing from low perches located midmorning to late afternoon and then probe leaves for caterpillars and gnats.
+A slow walk while playing brief, soft recordings will locate singing males faster than more active searching will.
+Slow walks and brief, soft playback

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.

-The single best ID anchor is the yellow face with a narrow black eye-line and pale blue wing-feather panels on a greenish back.
-Voice, low perch habit, and that wing flash together separate this bird reliably from similar species working the same late-May scrub.
+The yellow face with a narrow black eye-line and pale blue wing-feather panels on a greenish back is the single best ID anchor.
+This bird is reliably separated from similar species working the same late-May scrub due to its voice, low perch habit, and wing flash.

 7) Prothonotary Warbler

-Wooded swamps, flooded tupelo, and river-edge thickets are the core habitat.
-Listen low in the understory near standing water at dawn and early morning.
-Prothonotaries move in small, confident hops along mossy trunks and root tangles and tend to stay close to the water’s surface, which concentrates them in predictable zones even in large swamps.
+Core habitat which is wooded swamps, flooded tupelo, and river-edge thickets, Listen low in the understory near standing water at dawn and the early morning.
+Prothonotaries tend to move in small, confident hops along mossy trunks and root tangles.
+They will stay close to the water’s surface which concentrates them in predictable zones, even in large swamps.

 “Peak caterpillar abundance and flowering maples in late May create food windows so short that a productive patch during Memorial Day can host many transient species for just one or two days.”